ziaxdk/zlapser/readme.md

 # Raspberry Pi
 ## Raspbian “wheezy”
 ### Initial setup
-When the [SD card](http://elinux.org/RPi_Easy_SD_Card_Setup) has been creted, I configured the PI using
+When the [SD card](http://elinux.org/RPi_Easy_SD_Card_Setup) has been creted, configure the PI using

     $ sudo raspi-config

-I set up the keyboard layout, enabled the SSH and set mempry split to 16MB.
+I set up the keyboard layout, enabled the SSH and set memory split to 16MB.

 ### Static IP address of wired (eth0)